atharva1608/agriot/README.md

 * WEATHER FORECASTING:
 We are able to detect the weather forecast of the location of the plant to monitor its health.

+* AGRICULTURE CHATBOT:
+This feature helps the farmers to type their concerns and troubles to our chatbot which takes in their concerns and gives adequate results to them based on their queries.
+This is a very useful tool as farmers can get their queries verified and get solutions to their problems.

 ## Links
 * GitHub Repo link: [Link to repository](https://github.com/atharva1608/agriot.git)
 * Live Project Link: [Website link here](https://smart-ml-and-iot-based-agriculture-project.on.drv.tw/agrox3_final/web/)